Jackson Wälti

 Jackson Wälti (born December 7, 1999) is an American professional soccer player who plays as a midfielder for the USL Championship club Pittsburgh Riverhounds SC.

 Career

 College

 Prior to joining the Panthers, Wälti played for Montverde Academy in Florida.

 Starting in 2018, Wälti played for Pittsburgh Panthers, playing all 19 games of the season and scoring one goal against NC State Wolfpack.
 Wälti played 20 games in 2019, also scoring against Duke University.
-Wälti played every minute of every game in te 2020–21 season, joining teammate Nico Campuzano as the only two players to do that.
+Wälti played every minute of every game in the 2020–21 season, joining teammate Nico Campuzano as the only two players to do that.
 Wälti scored 1 and assisted 3 that season.
 In the 2021 season, Wälti scored 1 goal for Pitt in the NCAA men's soccer tournament second round against Northern Illinois.
 Additionally, Wälti played every game of that season.
 In 2022, Wälti helped Pittsburgh defeat NC State by scoring his second goal of the season.

 On December 21, 2022, Wälti was selected 56th overall in the 2023 MLS SuperDraft by Austin FC.